-Guidelines documents that help participating supplier sites to interpret the SAS-UP and SAS-SM standards are available on request.
+A guidelines document that helps participating supplier sites to interpret the consolidated security requirements is available on request.

 UICC (Universal Integrated Circuit Card) is the hardware used in mobile devices that contains SIM and/or USIM applications enabling access to GSM, UMTS/3G and LTE networks.

-Embedded SIM is a UICC that supports “over the air” provisioning of an initial operator subscription and the subsequent change of subscription from one operator to another in accordance with the GSMA Embedded SIM specification.
-Use of the GSMA Embedded SIM Specification simplifies industrial and logistic processes for the distribution of M2M equipment.
+Embedded SIM is a UICC that supports “over the air” provisioning of an initial operator subscription and the subsequent change of subscription from one operator to another in accordance with GSMA specifications.